romainr88/fortnite_api/README.md

 ## Usage

-Initialize the API with your fortnitetracker.com API key:
+Initialize the API with your fortnitetracker.com API key's:
 ```ruby
 fortnite = FortniteApi::Api.new('Enter your API Key here')
 ```